-San Diego is not only home to the world’s largest sport fishing fleet; it offers vacationers a host of lodging and dining options, world-class attractions and 70 miles of pristine beaches to explore when you’re not in pursuit of bragging rights.
+Whether you’re here on a fishing vacation or looking to sneak-in a few hours to cast a line, San Diego’s fishing options have you covered.
+San Diego is not only home to the world's largest sport fishing fleet; it offers vacationers a host of lodging and dining options, world-class attractions and 70 miles of pristine beaches to explore when you're not in pursuit of bragging rights.
 With average temperatures in the 70s, anglers can enjoy both saltwater and freshwater fishing year round.
-And, because of the low rainfall and humidity, San Diego is almost mosquito free.

 Fishermen from around the world visit San Diego to fish the bountiful waters of the Pacific Ocean.
 Depending on the season, yellowfin, bluefin, yellowtail, albacore, mahi mahi (dorado), marlin and mako can be caught offshore, while an inshore catch might include calico bass, halibut, rockfish, sheephead, croaker, corbina or white sea bass.